Skip to main content

 Deposit Address derivation

-A user’s Deposit Address internal key is derived deterministically:
+A user’s Deposit Address is built as follows:

-The same Solana key always yields the same Deposit Address.
+ed25519 is deterministic (RFC 8032), so the same Solana wallet on the same message always produces the same signature and therefore the same Deposit Address.
 Implementations of the derivation are cross-validated against shared test vectors so the SDK, validator, indexer, and reclaim CLI all agree byte-for-byte.